component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 In this exercise we’ll create reusable primitive components.
 We’ll create a text and a heading component.
-We'll learn how to reduce boilerplate by using [styled-system](https://styled-system.com)
+We’ll learn how to reduce boilerplate by using [styled-system](https://styled-system.com)

 The majority of every user interface is a text.
 Unsurprisingly, most of inconsistencies are coming from text styles.
 To reduce the amount of different text styles we should restrict our styling and only allow using design tokens.

 ## 3.1.
 Creating a generic text component

 In the previous exercise we learned how to use design tokens instead of arbitrary CSS values in our components.
 Now we need a way to write styles and access design tokens inside our application code.
-I.e. we want to design a component that implements an API to our design system and doesn't require writing CSS.
+I.e. we want to design a component that implements an API to our design system and doesn’t require writing CSS.

 We could approach this task naively: